Our curated program addresses the evolving needs of food allergy professionals and the patients

 8:55 – 10:00 AM

-*PBL: A 26-year-old with food anaphylaxis
+*PBL: A 26-year-old with food allergy and recurrent anaphylaxis

 Ray Davis, MD, Don Bukstein, MD, Russell Settipane, MD